SSL-ACTX/CDM_Student_Grade_Evaluation/README.md

 ### Acknowledgements and Special Thanks

-We would like to express our sincere gratitude to the following individuals and organizations who have contributed to the success of the CDM IT-ELEC-SIA Final Project:
+We would like to express our sincere gratitude to the following individuals and organizations who have contributed to the success of the CDM_Student_Grade_Evaluation:

 - **[Aldrin Ocampo](https://facebook.com/profile.php?id=100025197528273)** and **[Angelo Torreon](https://facebook.com/profile.php?id=100094912447822)**: For their encouraging advices.